What AICA just published

 Both EPDs were issued by EPD Hub, a recognized EN 15804 and ISO 14025 program operator.
 The EPD text publicly lists the operator and PCR reference.
 A dedicated LCA developer or consultant is not called out in the materials we reviewed, so we will not speculate.

-Follow us for a product-by-product analysis of calcium silicate boards to see which products get spec'd and where EPD gaps might hurt your positioning.
+Follow us for product-by-product EPD comparisons to understand which calcium silicate boards get spec'd and where gaps can impact your bids.

 Why this matters for AICA’s portfolio